Interview with Hardwell

 What direction do you see dance music headed in the future?

-Now days if you look to the dance music, everyday is getting bigger, bigger, bigger, and bigger!
+Nowadays if you look at dance music, every day is getting bigger, bigger, bigger, and bigger!
 If you look at 2 years ago, the whole United States was into the Urban, and Hip-Hop stuff.
 Now Swedish House Mafia is one of the biggest acts, and David Guetta, it's unbelievable!
 I'm not talking in a commercial way, I'm talking about, and I don't think David Guetta and Swedish House Mafia are commercial.
 I think the crowds are getting more into house music.
-So I think house music overall is getting more main stream, instead of the DJ's becoming more mainstream.
+So I think house music overall is getting more mainstream, instead of the DJ's becoming more mainstream.
 It's so cool to work with DJ's like...if you look to DJ's like Swedish House Mafia their working with Pharrell Williams, and Wolfgang Gartner just released a record with Will.I.am.
 So there are no boundaries anymore!

 How important is it to have a good management team?
 And could you tell me a bit about your management team and what they do for you?

-How long have you know your management team for?
+How long have you known your management team for?

 You said you had a unique twist to your music, "The Hardwell Twist" How would you describe it?

 It's out of the box, if you have to pick one genre it's progressive, because of the breaks, I'm using big synths.
 It's also a bit trancey maybe... in the beats it has a more techy twist and a bit of a techno twist.
 You can still hear that I'm a Dutch producer because sometimes you can hear a bleepy beat.
 Like Laidback Luke, you know?
 It's not Dirty Dutch Music, or whatever you call it, Dutch House music.
 But I get my influence from there and just flow with all those genres and making one big record!